 “It was really annoying.
 We had about five fraudulent order attempts with clearly fake addresses.
 They all failed because the payment didn’t go through, but it made me nervous because if they had gone through they’d have gone to Printful and we would have been liable for those costs.”

-He looked into store protection options and opted for WooCommerce Anti-fraud, which WooCommerce recommends along with NS8 Protect.
+He looked into store protection options and opted for WooCommerce Anti-Fraud, which WooCommerce recommends.
 Both of these services allow you to set up rules for first purchases (e.g., the billing country doesn’t match their IP address) to score orders and places risky ones on hold.

 This gave the team peace of mind, and prevents troubling and costly issues like chargebacks.
 Learn more about chargebacks and how to prevent them for your WooCommerce store.